FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_parameters.md

 ### Startup configuration

-PURGE when starting <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> is now configurable, with the following options:
+PURGE when starting {{< TransferCFT/componentshortname  >}} is now configurable, with the following options:

 <table>
    <thead>